lukasgeiter/mkdocs-awesome-pages-plugin/README.md

 > **Deprecated:** `arrange` will be removed in the next major release - [Use `nav` instead](#customize-navigation).

-Create a YAML file named `.pages` in a directory and set the `arrange` attribute to change the order of how child pages appear in the navigation.
+Create a file named `.pages` in a directory and set the `arrange` attribute to change the order of how child pages appear in the navigation.
 This works for actual pages as well as subdirectories.

 ```yaml
 title: Page Title